IHE/ITI.DSUBm/input/pagecontent/issues.md

 ## Significant Changes

-Significant Changes From Previous Version:
+Significant Changes From Previous Version (First Public Comment):

 - Passes from R4B to R4 version of FHIR
 - Profiling the SubscriptionTopic as Basic resource